Grand Prix gliding: History

-These early international finals helped the SGP evolve into a truly worldwide series.
+These early international finals helped the SGP evolve into a worldwide series.

 Technological innovation became a hallmark of the competition.
 The SGP embraced real-time GPS tracking, live video streaming, and advanced spectator engagement tools that helped make gliding more dynamic and accessible than ever before.

 In August 2025, another milestone occurred on the 20th Anniversary: for the first time, the SGP World Final was livestreamed in China.
 This initiative not only delivered real-time race commentary and educational content in Chinese, but also introduced strategic analysis tailored to a new audience.
 The broadcasts aired daily from 7:00 PM to 9:30 PM Beijing time, bringing the excitement of Sailplane Grand Prix racing to millions of Chinese viewers.